Schedule Your Exam

 Nurse Planner: Susie Seaman, NP, Sharp Rees-Stealy Wound Clinic, San Diego, California

-The planning committee comprises Carolyn Cuttino, BSN, RN, CWCN, Daniel Federman, MD, FACP, Robert S. Kirsner, MD, PhD Greg Patterson, MD, FACS, CWS, Lee C. Ruotsi, MD, CWS, UHM, Pamela Scarborough, PT, DPT, MS, CDE, CWS, CEEAA, Hollie Mangrum, PT, DPT, CWS, Susie Seaman, NP, Dot Weir, RN, CWON, CWS, and Jenna Feldman, Tiffney Oliver, Randy Robbin and John Savage, NACCME.
+The planning committee comprises Carolyn Cuttino, BSN, RN, CWCN; Daniel Federman, MD, FACP; Greg Patterson, MD, FACS, CWS; Lee C. Ruotsi, MD, CWS, UHM; Pamela Scarborough, PT, DPT, MS, CDE, CWS, CEEAA; Hollie Mangrum, PT, DPT, CWS; Susie Seaman, NP; Dot Weir, RN, CWON, CWS; and Stephanie Kunyz, Tiffney Oliver, Randy Robbin, and Susan Yarbrough of NACCME.

 Financial Disclosures and Conflicts of Interest